Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Impact of pump and loss

 We here discuss how particle pumping and loss from the resonators contribute to the mean-field equations, how they impact the Bose selection patterns, and how a pump for the resonators can be implemented.

 In the presence of pumping and decay for each resonator, the master equation for the resonator chain reads

-where $\hat{H}_S$ is the chain Hamiltonian of Eq.~\eqref{eq:resspinme} and $\kappa_j^\pm$ are the pump ($+$) and loss ($-$) rates for the $j$th resonator.
-For clarity, in Eq.~\eqref{eq:ploss}, we do not include the particle-number-conserving coupling to the artificial baths, whose contribution to the mean field equations can be treated separately, giving the terms in Eq.~(1).
-Formally diagonalizing the Hamiltonian $\hat{H}_S = \sum_j E_j \hat{b}_j^\dagger \hat{b}_j$ through a transformation $\hat{b}_j = \sum_i V_{ji} \hat{a}_i$, the master equation in the chain eigenbasis reads
+where $\hat{H}_S$ is the chain Hamiltonian of Eq.~\eqref{eq:resspinme} and $\kappa_\ell^\pm$ are the pump ($+$) and loss ($-$) rates for the $j$th resonator.
+For clarity, in Eq.~\eqref{eq:ploss}, we do not include the particle-number-conserving coupling to the artificial baths, whose contribution to the mean field equations can be treated separately, giving the mean-field Eq.~\eqref{eq:meanfield1}.
+Formally diagonalizing the Hamiltonian $\hat{H}_S = \sum_j E_j \hat{c}_j^\dagger \hat{c}_j$ through a transformation $\hat{c}_j = \sum_\ell V_{j\ell} \hat{a}_\ell$, the master equation in the chain eigenbasis reads

-Adopting the secular approximation~\cite{Breuer2007}, valid if the decay rates $\kappa_j^\pm$ are much smaller than the gaps in the system and their difference, Eq.~\eqref{eq:stepx} reduces to
+Adopting the secular approximation~\cite{Breuer2007}, valid if the decay rates $\kappa_\ell^\pm$ are much smaller than the gaps in the system and their difference, Eq.~\eqref{eq:stepx} reduces to

-with modified decay rates $K_m^\pm = \sum_{j=1}^M \kappa^\pm_j |V_{mj}|^2.$ Considering the mean occupation $n_j(t) = \mathrm{tr}[\hat{\rho}(t) \hat{n}_j] $ of the $j$th eigenstate, this yields in turn
+with modified decay rates $K_i^\pm = \sum_{\ell=1}^M \kappa^\pm_\ell |V_{i\ell}|^2.$ Considering the mean occupation $n_j(t) = \mathrm{tr}[\hat{\rho}(t) \hat{n}_j] $ of the $j$th eigenstate, this yields in turn

-The terms on the r.h.s. of Eq.~\eqref{eq:pumpterm} are then the pump-loss contribution to the mean-field equations to be included in Eq.~(1).
-From the latter, the total steady-state particle number $N=\sum_j n_j$ in the system can be estimated by summing over $j$,
+The terms on the r.h.s. of Eq.~\eqref{eq:pumpterm} are then the pump-loss contribution to the mean-field equations to be included in Eq.~\eqref{eq:meanfield1}.
+They are linear in the $n_j$, in contrast to the terms driving Bose selection, which are quadratic.
+From Eq.~\eqref{eq:pumpterm}, the total steady-state particle number $N=\sum_j n_j$ in the system can be estimated by summing over $j$,

 which gives the estimate